See Historic Lake Geneva Paddle Steamers at the Naval Parade

 La Suisse Lake Geneva Paddle Steamboats 1114

-CGN’s fleet of paddle boats includes seven boats in daily use while a further one is awaiting restoration.
+CGN’s fleet of paddle boats includes six boats in daily use while a further two are awaiting restoration.

-The five Belle Époque steamboats in use are:
+The five Lake Geneva Belle Époque steamboats are:

 • SS Montreux (1904) – the oldest paddle steamer on Lake Geneva.
 The Montreux can accommodate 560 passengers and currently sails mostly from Lausanne to Montreux and Yvoire.